Intrenion/Milcraft/doctrine/on-war.md

 Assess all major elements before choosing a strategic course.

 **Outcome**
-The plan reflects the full situation instead of one favored factor.
+The plan reflects the full situation rather than a single favored factor.

 Chapter: Book Three: On Strategy in General - Elements of Strategy